flype44/VControl/DOCUMENTATION.md

 It should not be used on `Apollo-OS` since its LowLevel.library is already initialized for the V4(+).

 It can't be unloaded for now.
 To disable it, reboot the computer.
+EDIT: Since Version 1.18, unload is supported, see example below.

 It can be added to your `S:startup-sequence` after SetPatch.